GMIA APPOINTS NEW DIRECTORS TO TAKE UK GOSPEL MUSIC INTO NEW ERA

-Gospel Music Industry Alliance (GMIA) - the body representing British Gospel - has appointed six new Directors to shape and implement a national vision for the sector as it launches into the
+Gospel Music Industry Alliance (GMIA) - the body representing British Gospel - has appointed six new Directors to shape and implement a national vision for the sector as it launches into the new 2020 era.

 Chosen for their influence, experience and expressed passion the elected individuals are:

 * Karen Gibson - founder and conductor of Kingdom Choir